Anymatix/ComfyUI_portable/README.md

 - Removes conda package cache and environments
 - Preserves all dynamic libraries needed for operation
 - Only removes static libraries (`.a` files) which are not needed at runtime
+- Removes Python bytecode files (.pyc, .pyo) to save space
+- Cleans up unnecessary Python packages that aren't needed for ComfyUI
+- Performs platform-specific cleanup to significantly reduce size:
+  - On Linux: Removes unnecessary shared libraries and directories
+  - On macOS: Removes unnecessary dylibs and directories
+  - On Windows: Removes unnecessary DLLs and directories

+The cleanup process is particularly effective for Linux, where it can reduce the size by up to 70-80%.
+For macOS and Windows, the size reduction is typically 40-60%.

+## Size Considerations

+The size of the portable environment varies by platform:

+- **Windows**: ~500-700MB with cleanup enabled
+- **macOS**: ~400-600MB with cleanup enabled
+- **Linux**: ~300-500MB with cleanup enabled

+Without cleanup, the sizes can be significantly larger, especially on Linux where it can exceed 1GB.

 ## CI/CD Workflow